DarcyMilne/digital-writing-folio/reflections.md

 -	Horror piece that used pictures in twine to ‘spook’ the player.
 -	A piece set in one location that slowly changes as the player progresses in the story.

+Reflection on the class:

+To begin the semester, I don’t think I could have told you what ‘digital writing’ means.
+I would have maybe thought of Zork, having played that as a kid, and possibly could have pointed you towards something like Disco Elysium, a mostly text based, Lynchian detective game, but would have been unsure if either of these fit the ‘digital writing’ description.
+I would now define digital fiction as any story – specifically but not exclusively text based – created via digital means.
+I don’t *think* that I would describe something like Skyrim digital fiction, but something between Skyrim and Zork I would be hard pressed to not group it in with the digital writing space.
+It can be a fine line between interactive fiction and gaming.
+Perhaps they are one in the same, but that’s not the case to me.

+Early in the class, it was really interesting to read through the many kinds of works of digital fiction and explore how varied the medium is.
+From Twine, to Bitsy, to text adventures, to computer generated poetry, the different programs/coders all used the digital space in unique and exciting ways.
+What I think is unique to this digital medium is how in almost all other arts, the result of the finished product is what matters.
+However, in the digital space this is not necessarily the case, as in many cases the code is mightier than the pen – or the impressiveness of the code is more important than the readability or functionality of the piece as seen from the user’s side.
+I understood this at the start of the semester, in the same sense that I understand how a difficult kick in footy is impressive to someone that plays football, but is unimpressive to somebody that doesn’t know the basics of the sport.
+What I mean by this is that when reading/playing/viewing some digital fiction I could understand that a piece was impressive in its creation or execution, but I was not impressed on a more personal level.
+Though, as the semester went on, and I became more accustomed to the medium and started to create pieces of my own, I quickly begun to see why digital writers and their peers are often more impressed by the technical side of digital writing.

+I think that in another life, or in the future, I will learn some kind of coding language as the satisfaction I get from slowly figuring out how to do what kept me engaged with my twine piece in a way that would not have happened if it was a simple piece of fiction.
+This course certainly heightened my interest in the digital space, and I will be keen to persue this outside of university and get a better idea of not just interactive fiction, but the realm of coding and its artistic capabilities as a whole.

 Reflection on my final piece created on Twinery: *The Bar*

 “The goods”: